Antarctica during World War II: Argentine expeditions (1942 and 1943)

 Argentina conducted two expeditions during the Second World War.
 The first occurred in late 1942, the second in February 1943.

 1942 expedition

 The first expedition happened in 1942 when the ship Primero De Mayo captained by Alberto J. Oddera landed on Deception Island where surveying was conducted.
 Following the surveying the crew of the expedition planted a flag to claim the area for Argentina.

 1943 expedition

-The 1943 expedition occurred in February following the destruction of the previous expeditions flag by MV Carnarvon Castle.
+The 1943 expedition occurred in February following the removal of the previous expedition's flag by MV Carnarvon Castle.
 The expedition was largely uneventful with little activity besides photographic surveys of the Port Lockroy area.

 Operation Tabarin (1943–1946)

 Operation Tabarin was a secret mission undertaken by the British that started in 1943 and ended in 1946.
 Its original purpose was to set up bases in Graham Land but Lieutenant Commander James Marr with the help of a Discovery Committee decided to extend its reach to surveying and other scientific research.
 It began with the pretense of searching Antarctica's seas for Nazi U-boats and other German shipping threats but was actually a cover for the construction of bases in disputed territory which was claimed by Argentina.
 Led by James Marr, who had previous polar experience, the mission team landed at Port Foster, Deception Island on 6 February 1944 after departing from Avonmouth on 14 December 1943.
 Halfway through the voyage the expedition force switched ships to the Fitzroy and William Scoresby captained by Victor Marchesi.
 They found no Argentine presence upon landing with the exception of a fuel tank with a painted Argentine flag.
 They quickly established camp at an old Norwegian whaling station raising the Union flag and set up Base B as a science station.

 The rest of the expedition team left for Hope Bay to set up Base A on 7 February 1944.
 Due to heavy weather conditions the Fitzroy and William Scoresby left on 10 February 1944 and set up camp at Port Lockroy.
 The two ships departed to the Falklands after completing the main hut at Port Lockroy on 17 February 1944.
 The postal office was completed 23 March 1944 after William Scoresby returned with more crew although it later burned down on 23 April 1944.
 Survey work began in May not long after the world was alerted of the expedition's existence.
 Elke Mackenzie Lamb, a leading scientist in the crew, collected samples of lichen, worms, sea urchins and sponges.